Prostate – inflamed

 lower back pain and pain in the testes and behind the scrotum which

 spreads down the legs.
-The Prostate gland may be very tender.
+The Prostate gland may be very tender. - Symptoms of chronic bacterial prostatitis vary but in some

 cases no symptoms may be experienced.
 Recurring urinary tract